Orange Liqueur Cocktails: Bright, Zesty & Easy to Mix

 8. White Lady

-The spookily enchanting White Lady cocktail is a classic mixed drink made with gin, Grand Marnier, fresh lemon juice, and an optional egg white.
-Frothy and delicate, it makes for a lovely after-dinner drink when the meal has been quite heavy, and something refined is called for.
+The enchanting White Lady cocktail is a classic orange cocktail recipe featuring gin (opens in new window), orange liqueur, fresh lemon juice, and optional egg white.
+A delicate Gin Sour with citrus complexity, it’s a lovely after-dinner drink when the meal has been quite heavy and something refined is called for.

 9. Lemon Drop Martini